 - Failure to train the theme park staff on the operation of rides;

 Theme park visitors do accept some risk when choosing to enjoy rides and other adventures on the premises of a park but it is the responsibility of the theme park to create a safe environment for its guests.
 The Florida Department of Agriculture and Consumer Services inspects all amusement rides in Florida, except for those at large parks that have more than 1,000 employees and have full-time inspectors on staff.
 If the rides are not properly maintained, staffed, or signed with warnings, then the amusement park can be held liable for injuries that result.

 Contact Payer Law Firm About Your Amusement Park Experience Today

 Even a relatively minor injury, such as a broken bone, will disrupt your vacation and require medical attention, which can be expensive.
 If you or a loved one suffered a serious injury while taking a vacation day at one of Orlando’s theme parks, it is worth considering filing a personal injury claim.
 Other injuries can be life-long and you should be compensated for the full impact it has made on your life.
 The Orlando personal injury attorneys at the Payer Law are here to help you assess who is liable for your injuries and will work hard on your behalf to determine your case’s worth and ensure that you are compensated accordingly.
-Contact our offices at 407-307-2979 to schedule a free consultation.
+Contact our office at 407-307-2979 to schedule a free consultation.